Present - The park and trail

 By the 20th century the sugar shack had collapsed.

-On the footprint of the sugar shack, a pavilion, with benches will overlook the river, a sand and stone beach, and provide a panoramic view of the mill and the dam.
+On the footprint of the sugar shack, a pavilion with benches overlooks the river, a sand and stone beach, and provides a panoramic view of the mill and the dam.
 It will by ADA accessible and can serve as a staging area/workspace for visiting school classes.

-Invasive shrubs will be removed and repopulated with native trees and plants that attract pollinators.
-Signs will describe the flora and fauna and history of the area.
-One branch of the trail will follow the Sawmill River with benches placed at appropriate spots, then it will circle back to the ironworks, run alongside the levee, and meet the entrance.
+Invasive shrubs have been removed and repopulated with native trees and plants that attract pollinators.
+Signs describe the flora and fauna and history of the area.
+One branch of the trail follows the Sawmill River, with benches placed at appropriate spots, before it circles back to the Ironworks, runs alongside the levee, and meets the entrance.

 Parking will be available for everyone.